A Close Shave

-Wallace and Gromit: A Close Shave is a 1995 British stop-motion animated short film co-written and directed by Nick Park and produced by Aardman Animations with Wallace and Gromit Ltd., BBC Bristol and BBC Children's International.
-It is the third film featuring Wallace and Gromit, following A Grand Day Out (1989) and The Wrong Trousers (1993).
-In A Close Shave, Wallace and Gromit uncover a plot to rustle sheep by a sinister dog.
+A Close Shave, also known as Wallace & Gromit: A Close Shave, is a 1995 British stop-motion animated short film produced by Aardman Animations.
+Directed by Nick Park and written by Park and Bob Baker, it is the third installment in the Wallace & Gromit series, following A Grand Day Out (1989) and The Wrong Trousers (1993).
+In the film, Wallace (Peter Sallis) and Gromit foil a sheep rustling operation operated by a sinister dog, Preston.
+Anne Reid also lends her voice to the film as Wendolene Ramsbottom.